Charl-AI/Charl-AI.github.io/README.md

 5. Run `./scripts/lsblg > src/blog/index.md` to update list of posts
 6. Build blog with `./scripts/blg -b`
 7. View changes locally with `./scripts/blg -s`

+## To publish the site

+Upload a `.zip` version of the `build/` directory as a GitHub release.
+There is an actions workflow that will automatically publish this.